 This book is written in the cumulative style of The House That Jack Built, though its message is more profound.
 What is needed to prepare for a Hawaiian family lūˋau?
 A lot more than you might think!

 On “the land that’s never been sold,” work to prepare the poi for the lūˋau is done by “hands so wise and old, that reach through the water, clear and cold.”
 Young children will not only learn about Hawaiian culture, but also develop an appreciation for all the preparation that goes into making a dish that seems simple.
-(Recommended for ages 4 – 8)
+(Recommended for ages 4 – 8.
+White author.)

 A Friend for Henry by Jenn Bailey and Mika Song